matthewfeickert/nvidia-gpu-ml-library-test/README.md

 #### NVIDIA CUDA Toolkit

 After installing the NVIDIA driver, the [NVIDIA CUDA Toolkit](https://developer.nvidia.com/cuda-toolkit) also needs to be installed.
-This needs to be done everytime you update the NVIDIA driver.
+This needs to be done every time you update the NVIDIA driver.
 This can be done manually by following the instructions on the NVIDIA website, but it can also be done automatically through `apt` installing the [Ubuntu package `nvidia-cuda-toolkit`](https://packages.ubuntu.com/search?keywords=nvidia-cuda-toolkit).

 ```console